 Research-based graduate programmes provide training in a particular area of specialisation through independent exploration and study, culminating in the submission of an original thesis.
 Students enrolled in these programmes may be required to satisfy a component of coursework, and a qualifying examination, before undertaking independent research.

 Candidates may upgrade from a Master's programme to the PhD upon completing specific requirements.
 In general, the requirement for upgrading should be similar to those who are admitted directly into a PhD programme, that is, students have to meet all requirements necessary in order to be qualified as a PhD candidate.
 At a minimum, this will include passing the qualifying examination.
 The additional requirements may include specified coursework and a thesis proposal.

 - PhD Qualifying Examination

 Each Faculty/Department will determine the set of courses that a candidate must complete before proceeding to the PhD Qualifying Examination (QE).
 The QE comprises a comprehensive examination and an oral defence of the PhD thesis proposal.
 The comprehensive examination tests the general competence of the candidate in his/her discipline(s), while the oral defence ensures that the candidate is prepared to embark on his/her thesis research.
 The QE should usually be taken 12 to 24 months from the start of the PhD candidature.

 - Thesis and Oral Examination

-A Master's thesis will be examined by two examiners (one of whom may be an external examiner, as decided by the Head of Department and the Vice Dean) while a PhD thesis will be examined by three examiners (at least one being an external examiner).
+A Master's thesis will be examined by two internal examiners while a PhD thesis will be examined by a minimum of two internal examiners as it is no longer mandatory to nominate an external examiner.
 PhD candidates are required to attend an oral examination after the thesis has been examined.
 The oral panel will be a subset of the thesis examination panel.